Press Releases

 Despite this victory, vendors will move forward with their trial date on Feb.
 15, citing the need for a legal resolution and to address hundreds of citations issued to vendors in no-vending zones.

-Los Angeles, February 2, 2024 – The Los Angeles City Civil Rights Committee today approved an amendment to the City’s Sidewalk Vending Ordinance that would remove the prohibition on vending in eight of the most popular pedestrian areas of the City, including the Hollywood Walk of Fame.
+Los Angeles, February 2, 2024 – The Los Angeles City Civil Rights Committee today approved an amendment to the City’s Sidewalk Vending Ordinance that would remove the prohibition on vending in seven of the most popular pedestrian areas of the City, including the Hollywood Walk of Fame.
 The amendment to the Ordinance still needs to be approved by the full City Council, which could take place as early as Tuesday, February 6.

 This action to strike all No-Vending Zones from the ordinance follows a City Council initiative approved in December 2023 to begin piloting a “Special Vending Zone” that will allow vendors to work on the Hollywood Walk of Fame.